-- 1. Each cooling air handler that has a design total mechanical cooling capacity over 54,000 Btu/hr33,000 Btu/hr, or chilled-water cooling systems without a fan or that use induced airflow that has a cooling capacity greater than the systems listed in Table 140.
-4-C, shall include either: - A. An air economizer capable of modulating outside-air and return-air dampers to supply 100 percent of the design supply air quantity as outside-air; or
+1. Each cooling air handler that has a design total mechanical cooling capacity over 33,000 54,000 Btu/hr, or chilled-water cooling systems without a fan or that use induced airflow

-B. A water economizer capable of providing 100 percent of the expected system cooling load, at outside air temperatures of 50°F dry-bulb and 45°F wet-bulb and below.
+- A. An air economizer capable of modulating outside-air and return-air dampers to supply 100 percent of the design supply air quantity as outside-air; or - B. A water economizer capable of providing 100 percent of the expected system cooling load, at outside air temperatures of 50°F dry-bulb and 45°F wet-bulb and below.